mtoohey31/mtoohey.com/src/routes/index.md

 ## Who Am I?

-- Second year computer science student at the University of Toronto
+- Computer Science student at the University of Toronto, minoring in Statistics and Economics
-- Developer
 - Mechanical keyboard enthusiast
 - _Amateur_ musician

-## Hobbies
+## Interests

 ### :computer: Programming

-I've played around with a bunch of languages, including Python, Go, C, Rust, Java, Lua, TypeScript, etc. In terms of web development, I have some experience with [React](https://reactjs.org/) and [Svelte](https://svelte.dev/) (this site is built with [Svelte Kit](https://kit.svelte.dev/)).
+I enjoy working with low-level languages and doing systems programming.
+Some of the subfields I'm interested in are functional programming, language design, and OS design.
 Check out my projects on [GitHub](https://github.com/mtoohey31).

-### :penguin: Linux
+### :penguin: + :snowflake: Linux

-I use Arch... and I've been really enjoying [sway](https://github.com/swaywm/sway/) on Wayland recently.
-I'm also a long-time [Neovim](https://github.com/neovim/neovim) user; I've recently switched my config to `init.lua` with built-in LSP and Treesitter.
-Check out my [dotfiles](https://github.com/mtoohey31/dotfiles) if you're interested.
+I recently switched from Arch to [NixOS](https://nixos.org/), and I've been loving the declarative way it allows you to manage your system's configuration.
+I'm still in the process of switching over some of the machines I use less frequently, but once that's done, all of my configuration will be stored at [mtoohey31/infra](https://github.com/mtoohey31/infra).
+I also recently swapped from [Neovim](https://github.com/neovim/neovim) to [Helix](https://helix-editor.com/) because of its first class support for tree-sitter and LSP.
+Helix also supports multi-cursor and takes inspiration from [Kakoune](http://kakoune.org/) in terms of its inverted (compared to Vim) approach to nouns and verbs, though it's still missing many features that make Vim and Neovim amazing, such as plugins...

 ### :keyboard: Mechanical Keyboards